llewellynksj/little-white-dress/README.md

 <br>

-#### Contact
+#### CONTACT
-What is the app for?

-  * Holds the database for any products displayed on the website
+  * Holds the database for the store's contact details and for any enquiries made via the contact form
-  * Displays the homepage and various product views
+  * Displays the contact page
-  * Adds liked products to customer record

 Models: